HomeSite Map

 As both a songwriter and a musician, George Harrison was very accommodating when it came to The Beatles.
 Being the youngest member of the group, as well as knowing he was working with the very talented and prolific composers John Lennon and Paul McCartney, George's attitude was usually one of compliance.
 “Whatever it is that will please you, I'll do it,” he famously stated to Paul during the “Let It Be” rehearsals.

-As far as George's songwriting, he explains in the “Anthology” program: “They'd been writing ever since they were at school...For me, I had to come from nowhere and start writing and to have something at least quality enough to be able to put it in the record with all their wonderous hits.”
+As far as George's songwriting, he explains in the “Anthology” program: “They'd been writing ever since they were at school...for me, I had to come from nowhere and start writing and to have something at least quality enough to be able to put it in the record with all their wonderous hits.”
 While both John and Paul were beginning to respect George's songwriting abilities as they were seeing it improve in later years, they still made it somewhat difficult for him to sneak in a composition or two whenever they were working on a new project.

 This struggle was also apparent during the January 1969 sessions that resulted in the “Let It Be” album.
 John continued to make it clear that he viewed The Beatles as a rock-and-roll group and wanted them to primarily develop faster numbers.
 Therefore, he wasn't too happy with George's proposed contributions for the project, such as “All Things Must Pass,” “Hear Me Lord” and “Let It Down.”
 Even when he brought forward “I Me Mine,” which the group spent a considerable amount of time rehearsing, John complained “this is a rock-and-roll band, you know” and proceeded to mockingly dance the waltz with Yoko throughout most of the rehearsals.
 “I Me Mine” was dropped from consideration later that month at George's suggestion, although it did eventually end up being included after all.